 - Persistent Headaches

 Treating the symptoms associated with your brain injury will likely cost a significant amount of money.
 Work closely with a brain injury lawyer in Glastonbury or Simsbury so you can recoup enough compensation to pay for the treatment of those symptoms.

 Brain Injuries Caused by Forceps and Vacuum Extractors

 We all know that the mother and her baby are vulnerable during the process of childbirth.
 Notably, the baby may be at greater risk of sustaining a traumatic brain injury depending on the method of delivery used.

 Unfortunately, a forceps delivery is not without risk.
-In rare cases, the Mayo Clinic notes that this type of delivery can cause bleeding within the baby’s skull.
+In rare cases, this type of delivery can cause complications such as bleeding within the baby’s skull.

 A vacuum-assisted delivery is similar to a forceps delivery, where they use a special tool to complete it.
 This time, doctors use a vacuum with a soft suction cup to carefully remove the baby from the canal.

 Sadly, the similarities between forceps and vacuum-assisted deliveries do not end with the usage of special tools.
 Both procedures also present risks for the baby.
 According to MedlinePlus, a baby may develop a TBI caused by bleeding as the vacuum moves them around.

 Should You Hire an Attorney for a Brain Injury Case?

 You may still be on the fence about hiring a traumatic brain injury attorney in Hartford County, CT.
 Feeling hesitant is understandable if you have never been in this type of situation before.